A Strong Haken's Theorem: Minimizing

 \section{Minimizing $w(\Rrr) = |\Rrr \cap S|$}

-Consider all spines that intersect $S$ only in reducing edges, and define $\calE$ to be as in the motivating example: the collection of edges that intersect $S$.
-Let $\Sss$ be a spine for which $w(\Sss) = w(\calE)$ is minimized and let $\Rrr(\Sss)$ denote the corresponding collection of edge-reducing spheres for $\Sss$ .
+Following Lemma \ref{lemma:isolate}, consider all spines that intersect $S$ only in reducing edges, and define $\calE$ for each such spine to be as in the motivating example from Section \ref{sect:reduce}: the collection of edges that intersect $S$.
+Let $\Sss$ be a spine for which $w(\Sss) = w(\calE)$ is minimized and let $\Rrr(\Sss)$ denote the corresponding collection of edge-reducing spheres for $\Sss$.
 In other words, among all such spines and collections of edge-reducing spheres, choose that which minimizes the number $|\Rrr \cap S|$ of (circle) components of intersection.

 \begin{prop} $\Rrr(\Sss)$ is disjoint from $S$. \end{prop}

 Note that for this proposition we don't care about how often the reducing edges of the spine $\Sss$ intersects $S$.
 We revert to the notation $\Rrr$ for $\Rrr(\Sss)$.